 For my son’s peanut allergy, I had to learn the difference between a peanut and a tree nut.

-I had to also understand that although my son is allergic to a legume, MOST tree nuts are made in a shared factory.
+I also understood that although my son is allergic to a legume, MOST tree nuts are made in a shared factory.

-I will continue to add that from 2016-2019 my son only showed an allergic reaction to peanuts.
-Our last allergist appointment in the fall of 2019 showed that he is now currently allergic to peanuts along with several tree nuts.
-Additional allergies are something we were told could happen, yet really hoped never would.
+I will continue to add that from 2016-2019; my son only showed an allergic reaction to peanuts.
+Our last allergist appointment in the fall of 2019 showed that he is currently allergic to peanuts along with several tree nuts.
+Additional allergies are something doctors told us could happen yet really hoped never would.